 - Students within graduate level programs have varied life and academic experiences that lead to different expectations of the academic setting. - All students have previously demonstrated the ability to participate in a liberal arts education and may have demonstrated knowledge and skill in the world of work. - Graduate learners have varied needs and approaches to learning.
 Students must be willing to adapt to different teaching styles and faculty must be able to accommodate the needs of a variety of learning styles. - Graduate learners should assume responsibility for their own education.
-They must be initially provided with resources and instructed in information access processes, but should eventually be able to independently access needed resources and information. - Graduate students enter graduate education as motivated learners with a self-selected career goal.
-Each new learning experience must allow students to use well-established skills to address unfamiliar, unexpected, and more complex situations. - Graduate learners are consumers of their educational system and must be included in formulation of systematic policies.
+They must be initially provided with resources and instructed in information access processes, but should eventually be able to independently access needed resources and information. - Graduate students enter graduate education as motivated adult learners with self-selected career goals.
+Each new learning experience must allow students to use well-established skills to address unfamiliar, unexpected, and more complex situations. - Graduate students are required to interact with new knowledge and develop novel perspectives that can be applied within various professional situations (Fink 2013). - Graduate students must integrate new knowledge, perspectives, and skills, and apply this integrated knowledge situationally within the contexts of professional experiences (Fink 2013).

+• Graduate learners are consumers of their educational system and must be included in the formulation of systematic policies.

-2. Professional Education
+2. Professional Education: A Transformational Process